 - Be easy to use, because not everyone is technically versed

 An alternative to a compressor would be compressed air bottles, because an airbrush gun can also be operated with these.
 However, these have the disadvantage of emptying relatively quickly.
-During a long airbrush session, three to four used compressed air bottles can be collected.
+During a long airbrush session, three to four used compressed air bottles can easily be accumulated.
 By purchasing an airbrush compressor you will not only work cheaper, but also more sustainable.
-In addition, a good airbrush compressor saves you a lot of nerves, because you don’t have to constantly bother with the procurement of compressed air bottles.
+In addition, a good airbrush compressor saves you a lot of nerves, because you don’t have to constantly bother with the buying of compressed air bottles.

 Best Airbrush Compressor Overview